The International Space Station turns 15 on ! Celebrate with a Virtual World-Wide Wave!

 Microflow, an ingenious piece of Canadian biotechnology, has arrived at the International Space Station (ISS) aboard SpaceX's Dragon spacecraft.
 The ISS crew used Canadarm2, the station's 17-metre robotic arm, to catch Dragon at 5:31 a.m.
 EST.

 SpaceX's Dragon spacecraft is set to launch on March 1, 2013 at 10:10 a.m.
 EST(7:00 a.m.
 PST).
 On Saturday, March 2, Canadian astronaut Chris Hadfield will monitor Dragon as it approaches the space station.
-Expedition 34 Commander Kevin Ford and the National Aeronautics and Space Administration (NASA) Flight Engineer Tom Marshburn will then use Canadarm2 to perform a cosmic catch around 6:30 a.m.
+Expedition 34 Commander Kevin Ford and the NASA Flight Engineer Tom Marshburn will then use Canadarm2 to perform a cosmic catch around 6:30 a.m.
 EST (3:30 a.m.
 PST, exact time to be confirmed), grappling Dragon and attaching it to the station's Harmony node for a few weeks while astronauts unload its cargo.

 Dragon will ferry over a ton of supplies and science experiments to the orbiting laboratory, including the Canadian experiment, Microflow.
 On -, ground operators at NASA's Johnson Space Center in Houston and Canadian Space Agency (CSA) headquarters in Longueuil, Quebec, will use Canadarm2 to extract two new grapple bars and stow them on the mobile base.
 They will be installed during a spacewalk later this year.